marcelrienks/Fluidity/README.md

 ## Current Status

-Core infrastructure is up and running for local development and Docker containers:

-- Agent runs a local HTTP proxy on port 8080
+- Tunnel Agent runs a local HTTP proxy on port 8080
-- Agent connects to server over mTLS using dev certificates (generated with the provided scripts)
+- Tunnel Agent connects to Tunnel Server over mTLS using dev certificates (generated with the provided scripts)
-- Server accepts client-authenticated TLS and forwards HTTP requests to target sites
+- Tunnel Server accepts client-authenticated TLS and forwards HTTP requests to target sites
-- End-to-end HTTP browsing via the agent proxy is verified (HTTP only; HTTPS/CONNECT not implemented yet)
+- End-to-end HTTP browsing via the agent proxy is verified (**HTTP only**; HTTPS/CONNECT and WebSocket not implemented yet—see [PRD](docs/PRD.md) for roadmap)

-### Roadmap

-1. **Architecture Design** - Define detailed system architecture and communication protocols
-2. **Server Development** - Implement the Go-based tunnel server
-3. **Agent Development** - Implement the Go-based tunnel agent
-4. **Containerization** - Create Docker images for both components
-5. **Cloud Deployment** - Deploy server to chosen cloud provider
-6. **Testing & Validation** - Comprehensive testing of tunnel functionality
-7. **Documentation** - Complete user guides and deployment instructions
+## Project Planning & Architecture

+For all outstanding work, phase steps, and actionable items, see the [Project Plan](docs/plan.md).

+For technical architecture details, see the [Architecture Design](docs/architecture.md).

 ## Prerequisites